Optimize images for different screen resolutions

-If you are using a Shared app project to build an app for more than one form factor (For example: Windows and Windows Phone), consider adding your image file to the Assets folder of the Shared project in your solution, but only if that image is appropriate for both form factors.
+If you're using a shared app project to build an app for more than one form factor (for example, Windows and Windows Phone), consider adding your image file to the Assets folder of the shared project in your solution, but only if that image is appropriate for both form factors.

-In Solution Explorer, open the App Manifest Designer (Package.appxmanifest), and then choose the Application UI tab.
+In Solution Explorer, open the App Manifest Designer (Package.appxmanifest), and then choose the Visual Assets tab.

-In the list of visual assets, choose All Image Assets to display the settings for all logos and the splash screen.
+In the list of visual assets, choose All Image Assets to display the settings for images.

 If you want a short name to appear on your main logo, specify one in the Short Name text box.